Policies for Employees

 All equipment must be ordered by departments 90 days prior to the close of the fiscal year.

 Please use the appropriate form designed for your department's use in requesting issuance of checks.
-Check requests must be received in the Business Office with all the appropriate signatures for the check to be processed.
+Check requests must be received in the Business Office with all the appropriate signatures and supporting original documentation for the check to be processed.
 Checks are processed every Tuesday.
 Check requests must be received by noon on Monday to be processed on Tuesday.
 Checks will be available for pick up after 2 p.m. on Wednesday.
+Check requests with incomplete authorization and/or documentation will not be processed until completed correctly.

 Check request forms may be submitted for the following: